Whey

-Whey, also known as milk serum, is the liquid remaining after milk has been curdled and strained.
+Whey is the liquid remaining after milk has been curdled and strained.
 It is a byproduct of the manufacturing of cheese or casein and has several commercial uses.
 Sweet whey is a byproduct of the making of rennet types of hard cheese, like cheddar or Swiss cheese.
 Acid whey (also known as sour whey) is a byproduct of the making of acidic dairy products such as strained yogurt.

 Whey proteins consist of β-lactoglobulin (48%–58%), α-lactalbumin (13%–19%), Glycomacropeptide (12%–20%), bovine serum albumin, heavy and light chain immunoglobulins and several minor whey proteins.

 Composition

 Sweet whey and acid whey are similar in gross nutritional analysis.
 By mass both contain 93% water, about 0.8% protein, and about 5.1% carbohydrates.
 Sweet whey contains about 0.4% fat while sour whey contains about 0.1% fat.
 The carbohydrates are mainly lactose.
 The proteins are known as lactalbumin.
 Whey also contains some minerals.